Read This First

 Prompt 2: From a moral-nihilist standpoint, torturing cats may be pragmatically wrong if one wants social approval and culturally abhorred in most communities, yet not morally wrong.
 How can I prevent equivocation in this context?

-The pressure point is Pragmatic, cultural, and moral wrongness: this is where Equivocation on “Wrong” stops being merely named and starts guiding judgment.
+The live issue is Pragmatic, cultural, and moral wrongness.
+This is where Equivocation on “Wrong” starts to guide judgment instead of merely sounding important.

 This middle step takes the pressure from equivocation over wrongness and turns it toward equivocation over wrongness.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.